-Baseball is as American as apple pie, Betty Crocker, the New York Yankees, and our American Flag.
+Baseball is as American as apple pie, Betty Crocker, the New York Yankees and the Red, White and Blue.

 . . .

 My favorite time to photograph a baseball stadium is when a giant American flag is unfurled across center field.
 Usually, this happens before an important event like Opening Day, the All Star Game, or the first home game of each postseason round.